Uzi Hitman: Biography

 Uzi Hitman was born in Giv'at Shmuel and lived all his life in Ramat Gan.
 His parents, Holocaust survivors, followed a traditionalist Jewish lifestyle; his father served as a cantor.
-He and his sibling Chaim, who lives in Ra'anana attended secular schools.
+He and his sibling Chaim, who lives in Ra'anana, attended secular schools.
 At home they listened to the Beatles, the Rolling Stones, Enrico Macias and opera along with liturgical and religious songs.
 When Hitman was 11, his parents gave him his first guitar, which he taught himself to play.
 When he turned 17, he received a piano from his grandmother.
 From 1971 to 1973, he served in the Israeli Central Command military entertainment troupe, along with Shem Tov Levy, Shlomo Bar-Aba, Dorit Reuveni and others.

+He was married to Aya (nee Waldman) and they had three children: Ido, Yoav and Oded.

 Music career

 His career began in 1976, when he composed a popular melody for Adon Olam.
 He became a popular Israeli artist during the 1980s and 1990s.
 He composed and wrote over 650 songs.
-His most famous songs include "Noladati Lashalom" ('I Was Born for Peace'), "Ratziti Sheteda" ('I Wanted You to Know'), "Todah" ('Thank You'), "Mi yada' sh'kach yihiye" ('Who Knew It Would Be Like This') and "Kan" ('Here'), which reached third place during the 1991 Eurovision Song Contest.
-Hitman also appeared on the 1980s children's programmes Parpar Nechmad, Hopa Hei and Shirim K'tanim.
+His most famous songs include "Noladeti Lashalom" ('I Was Born for Peace'), "Ratziti Sheteda" ('I Wanted You to Know'), "Todah" ('Thank You'), "Mi yada' sh'kach yihiye" ('Who Knew It Would Be Like This') and "Kan" ('Here'), which reached third place during the 1991 Eurovision Song Contest.
+Hitman also appeared on the 1980s children's programmes Parpar Nechmad, Hopa Hei and Shirim K'tanim which was the first video set to be published in Israel in 1989.

-Hitman was a devoted supporter of Maccabi Haifa, and even wrote it’s 1993-94 championship song named “Green in the eyes”, (ירוק בעיניים) which he gave to Haim Moshe.
-He also wrote and performed it’s 2001 championship song “Here she rises”, (הנה היא עולה).
+Hitman was a devoted supporter of Maccabi Haifa, and even wrote its 1993–94 championship song named "Green in the Eyes", (ירוק בעיניים) which he gave to Haim Moshe.
+He also wrote and performed its 2001 championship song "Here She Rises", (הנה היא עולה).